ImperialCQD/entangl/README.md

 ## Overview
-entangl provides to generate and

-`utility/` folder contains the main functions: qm.py should contain the relevant functions to simulate quantum mechanics (i.e. generation of quantum states, projective masurements, entanglement computation)
+`entanglement/` folder contains the core functions. it is split in `data/` (how to generatte training / testing data) and `utility/` which contains functions to deal with quantum states (i.e. generation of quantum states, projective masurements, entanglement computation, etc..)

-datagen.py encompasses tools to generate training/testing data

-ann.py helper for the construction of artificial neural networks

-`examples/`

-There are a couple of examples in the `examples/` folder, and there is more help available in the docstrings of the code.
-Try calling `help()` on classes and functions to find out more.

-`dataset/` is intended to be the storage place for small dataset used in the examples
+`dataset/` contains dataset used for training of the ANNs

+`test/` containsthe testing scripts